No Mean Feat: Simple, Strong Baselines for Context Compression: Task Definition

 \section{Task Definition}

-Soft context compression is an approach where a document of length $L$ is mapped to a sequence of vectors of length $C$, where $L \gg C$.
-While the original document can be described as a sequence of tokens, the compression is made of dense continuous vectors, hence \emph{soft}.
-This process allows an LLM that uses the compressed version of the document to invest significantly less computation, both in time and key-value (KV) cache space, both reduced from dependence on $L$ to dependence on $C$.
+we formally define \emph{soft} context compression, the paradigm targeted by our baselines, although our evaluation suite (\autoref{sec:eval}) is applicable to any compression paradigm.
+In the soft compression setting, a document of length $L$ is mapped to a sequence of dense continuous vectors of length $C$, with $L \gg C$.
+This process allows an LLM that uses the compressed version of the document to invest significantly less computation, both in time and KV cache space, both reduced from dependence on $L$ to dependence on $C$.
 This benefit increases with repeated use of the document, as is likely in RAG scenarios.

-Formally, we define soft context compression to support multiple compression ratios.
+We define soft context compression to support flexible compression ratios.
 Let $\mathcal{M}$ be a language model and $\mathcal{R} \subseteq \mathbb{N_+}$ the admissible set of compression ratios.
 Let $\mathcal{V}$ denote the vocabulary and $d$ the embedding dimension of $\mathcal{M}$.
 The goal of learning is to construct a compression function

 which maps a token sequence $T = (t_{1}, \ldots, t_{L})$, $t_i \in \mathcal{V}$ of length $L$ and a ratio $r \in \mathcal{R}$ to a compressed representation of $C$ vectors of dimension $d$.
 The length $C$ is determined by the specified ratio $C = \left\lceil L / r \right\rceil$.